Dear Debt Adviser,

 But as they say, every cloud has a silver lining.
-In this case, it's called the "statute of limitations."
+In this case, it’s called the “statute of limitations.”
 The statute of limitations is the amount of time a debt is subject to collection using the courts.
 Each state has its own statute of limitations.
-But typically it is four to six years for open-ended accounts such as credit cards, and six to 10 years for written contracts such as installment loans for autos.
-Contact your state attorney general's office for the specifics for where you live.
+But typically it is 3 to 6 years for open-ended accounts such as credit cards, and 6 to 10 years for written contracts such as installment loans for autos.
+Contact your state attorney general’s office for the specifics for where you live.

 Once your charge-off outlives the statute of limitations, it cannot legally be brought to court for a judgment or garnishment.
 If a collector sues you for a debt after the statute of limitations expires, you can sue them back and collect.
 That is, if you have the time, energy and don’t mind going through a legal wrestling match.

 Once your debt has outlived the statute of limitations, just tell any collector who calls or writes not to contact you.
 They must stop, or they will be in violation of the FDCPA.
-Once you tell collector "A" to get lost, he or she will probably sell the debt to collector "B" and you may have to tell it and its successors the same thing.
+Once you tell collector “A” to get lost, he or she will probably sell the debt to collector “B” and you may have to tell him and his successors the same thing.

 The only sure way to be free from collectors regarding the debt is to pay what you owe, either in full or as an agreed-upon settled amount.